orcasound/aifororcas-podcast/README.md

     - Data to use for labelling/training is prioritized as follows:
         - Candidates are selected for labelling using predictions from an ML model, using a mid-low threshold (tuned for high recall).
 This helps discard data & prioritize labelling effort.
 - Each round generates new labelled data that improves models trained on this data, making them more robust to varied acoustic conditions at different hydrophone nodes.
-- Held-out test sets have also created in a similar fashion as accuracy and robustness benchmarks.
+- Held-out test sets have also been created in a similar fashion as accuracy and robustness benchmarks.

 <img src="doc/podcast-activelearning-flowchart.png" alt="Flowchart of feedback loop between model & human listeners" width="70%">